For a no obligation, FREE Quote with new bookings contact our sponsor Magical Vacation Planner by calling: 1(407)442-0289

 At twice the size of the Magic Kingdom, Epcot is a sizable park filled with limitless opportunities for adventure.
 Once known as the Experimental Prototype Community of Tomorrow, Epcot is organized in two separate sections.
 Future World is themed to highlight new ideas and innovations in technology, communications, and the natural sciences.
 Visit Future World from park opening until 7 pm, and a few attractions remain open until 9:00 pm.
 World Showcase, the other wonderful half of Epcot, highlights the culture, cuisine, and architecture of 11 distinct countries situated around the picturesque lagoon.
 Start strolling through the World Showcase at 11 am, with a few places open earlier for breakfast.
 A quick glance at an Epcot map show a lot of exciting attractions, restaurants, and characters to squeeze in.
-If you’re visiting during the Epcot Flower and Garden Festival or the International Food and Wine Festival, there’s even more excitement awaiting you.
+If you’re visiting during one of the Festivals, there’s even more excitement awaiting you.
 Start off your day at Epcot with a great plan and a good pair of shoes, and the memories will be priceless.
 Here are a few solid tips to get you started on your next visit to this place filled with creativity, wonder, beauty, and thrills.

 1. The right time for Spaceship Earth.

 Spaceship Earth interactively tells the history of communications inside the gigantic geodesic silver sphere.
 The line grows when the park first opens since it’s situated right at the entrance to the park.
 A smart idea is to save your FastPass+ and take a trip through time in the late afternoon when most guests are in other areas of Epcot or getting ready for dinner.